 Solution: Addi Lace needles are just a little smoother, but they still have that “sticky” coating that helps reassure you that your stitches won’t fly off the tips.

-Another choice is Lantern Moon needles, wooden knitting needles that are smoother than bamboo but not as slippery as polished metal.
+Another choice is Knit Picks straight needles, wooden knitting needles that are smoother than bamboo but not as slippery as polished metal.

 What are your favorite “tools for the job?”